What is CloudBees? Everything You Need to Know About It

 The products offered by the service are CloudBees Core, DevOptics & CodeShip.
 Let’s find out what they are?

 2.1 What is CloudBees Core?

 CloudBees Core was initially known as the CloudBees Jenkins Enterprise.
-It is a cloud native continuous delivery solution that can be deployed on-prem or on the cloud.
+It is a cloud-native continuous delivery solution that can be deployed on-prem or in the cloud.

 There is no vendor lock-in & things can also be easily migrated from on-prem to the cloud.

 CloudBees CodeShip provides the entire control of the software delivery process right from pushing the code to the repo to deploying the patch on the cloud.
 No need to manage the Ops, let the service take care of all the code delivery management process.
 No building & managing the infrastructure for it.

 CodeShip provides native Docker support.
 It supports every kind of application right from a monolith to a microservice.
 Arrange as many delivery pipelines as you want.
 Run pipelines in parallel.

 If you are intrigued about what are pipelines, stages in a pipeline and workflows.
 I have written about it in this Wrecker continuous delivery platform article.
 Have a read.

 CodeShip enables automatic triggering of events when the code is pushed to the repo.
 Running pre-defined tests & everything.